SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 Please note that in our original 15 mins. campus trace, we see a high number of unsuccessful handshakes due to SYN flooding attempts.
 We do not see such a phenomenon in the `smallFlows.pcap` file.
 As such, the number of unsuccessful handshakes is actually `zero`.
 Instead of reporting this on the plot, we report the number of *missing* handshakes, i.e., the number of connections where the handshakes were never seen, because the trace capture started after these handshakes were already complete.
-This is for completion.
+This is only for completion and to show an interesting fact about `smallFlows.pcap`.

-The main point this figure makes is that the percentage of handshake RTTs is sufficiently low such that we can avoid collecting them without any significant penalty.
-This holds true even for `smallFlows.pcap` (~8.6% of all RTTs are handshake RTTs).
+The main point Figure 12 makes in the paper is that the percentage of handshake RTTs is sufficiently low such that we can avoid collecting them without any significant penalty.
+The current plot shows that this holds true even for `smallFlows.pcap` (only ~13% of all RTTs are handshake RTTs).

 ### Step 4: Reproducing a figure equivalent to Figure 13